iotengineer22/AMD-Pervasive-AI-Developer-Contest/README.md

 Originally, there was a sample program for PYNQ-DPU, which we modified.

-The test .ipynb .list .xmodel files are available on GitHub.
+The test .ipynb .xmodel files are available on GitHub.

 [/jupyter_notebooks/pynq-dpu](https://github.com/iotengineer22/AMD-Pervasive-AI-Developer-Contest/tree/main/jupyter_notebooks/pynq-dpu)